CHTC/tutorial-CHTC-AF3/README.md

 * Have basic command-line experience (e.g., navigating directories, using bash, editing text files)
 * Have a working CHTC account and can log into an Access Point (e.g., ap2001/2002.chtc.wisc.edu)
 * Are familiar with HTCondor job submission, including writing simple `.sub` files and tracking job status with `condor_q`
-* Have access to a machine with a GPU-enabled execution environment (provided automatically via CHTC's GPU Open Capacity)
 * Have sufficient disk quota and file permissions in your CHTC `/home` and `/staging` directories

 > [!NOTE]